0xAX/linux-insides/Initialization/linux-initialization-1.md

     .quad  init_thread_union + THREAD_SIZE - SIZEOF_PTREGS
 ```

-that `initial_stack` symbol points to the start of the `thread_union.stack` array + `THREAD_SIZE` which is 16 killobytes and - `SIZEOF_PTREGS` which is convention which helps the in-kernel unwinder reliably detect the end of the stack.
+that `initial_stack` symbol points to the start of the `thread_union.stack` array + `THREAD_SIZE` which is 16 killobytes and - `SIZEOF_PTREGS` which is a convention which helps the in-kernel unwinder reliably detect the end of the stack.

-After the early boot stack is set, to update the [Global Descriptor Table](https://en.wikipedia.org/wiki/Global_Descriptor_Table) with the `lgdt` instruction:
+After the early boot stack is set, we update the [Global Descriptor Table](https://en.wikipedia.org/wiki/Global_Descriptor_Table) with the `lgdt` instruction:

 ```assembly
 lgdt	early_gdt_descr(%rip)